neondatabase/website/content/docs/introduction/autoscaling.md

 ### Memory scaling

-PostgreSQL's memory consumption can escalate rapidly in specific scenarios.
+Postgres memory consumption can escalate rapidly in specific scenarios.
 Fortunately, Neon's Autoscaling system is able to detect memory usage increases without constantly requesting metrics from the VM.
-This is accomplished by running PostgreSQL within a [cgroups](/docs/reference/glossary#cgroups), which provides notifications when memory usage crosses a specified threshold.
-Using cgroups in this way requires running our [vm-informant](/docs/reference/glossary#vm-informant) in the VM alongside PostgreSQL to request more resources from the autoscaler-agent when PostgreSQL consumes too much memory.
+This is accomplished by running Postgres within a [cgroups](/docs/reference/glossary#cgroups), which provides notifications when memory usage crosses a specified threshold.
+Using cgroups in this way requires running our [vm-informant](/docs/reference/glossary#vm-informant) in the VM alongside Postgres to request more resources from the autoscaler-agent when Postgres consumes too much memory.
 The vm-informant also verifies that downscaling requests from an autoscaler-agent will leave sufficient memory leftover.

 ### Local file cache

-To expedite queries, the Autoscaling system incorporates a PostgreSQL extension that places a cache in front of the storage layer.
+To expedite queries, the Autoscaling system incorporates a Postgres extension that places a cache in front of the storage layer.
 Many queries benefit from this additional memory, particularly those requiring multiple database scans (such as creating an index).
 The [local file cache](/docs/reference/glossary#local-file-cache) capitalizes on the additional memory allocated to the VM by dedicating a portion to the cache to itself.
 The cache is stored in a single file within a [tmpfs](/docs/reference/glossary#tmpfs) to minimize disk usage, with entries maintained as 1 MB chunks and evicted using a [Least Recently Used (LRU) policy]../reference/glossary#lru-policy).
 Due to the storage model, writebacks are not required, resulting in near-instant evictions.
 The vm-informant adjusts the local file cache size when scaling occurs through the autoscaler-agent, ensuring seamless operation.

 ## Autoscaling source code